bobmatyas/picturepalette/README.md

 ### APIs

 - The initial version of the project depended on a third party API to generate the color schemes.
-In this version I made use of a React library to generate the palettes and eliminated the reliance on a second API.
+In this version I used a React library to generate the palettes and eliminated the reliance on a second API.

 ### Code Improvements